James Chalgren

 James "Jim" Eric Chalgren (July 15, 1951 – April 23, 2000) was an American gay activist best known for establishing the first LGBT resource center on a college campus in Minnesota.

 Education

-James Chalgren attended Prescott College in Prescott, Arizona for two years, then transferred to the Minnesota State University, Mankato to earn his bachelor's degree in Sociology.
-He then earned his Masters in Counseling and Student Personnel at the Minnesota State University, Mankato.
-Later in life, Chalgren began a Ph.D program at the University of Minnesota, but did not complete the program due to poor health.
+James Chalgren attended Prescott College in Prescott, Arizona for two years, then transferred to the Minnesota State University, Mankato to earn his bachelor's degree in sociology.
+He then earned his master's degree in Counseling and Student Personnel at the Minnesota State University, Mankato.
+Later in life, Chalgren began a Ph.D. program at the University of Minnesota but did not complete the program due to poor health.

 Career

 Chalgren worked as a counselor at the Minnesota State University, Mankato, and also served as the director of the Alternative Lifestyles office (later known as the Jim Chalgren LGBT Resource Center).

 Work

 As a graduate student in the Counseling and Student Personnel program, James Chalgren established the Alternative Lifestyles office at the Minnesota State University, Mankato in 1977.
 This was the first gay and lesbian center in Minnesota, and the second in the nation.
 Chalgren served as director of this center until he became too ill to do so.
 In 2003, students staged a sit-in to hire a new full-time director of the center, which happened in 2004.
 In 2008, the Minnesota State University, Mankato officially named the center the Jim Chalgren LGBT Resource Center.

 In 1985, Chalgren co-founded The Aliveness Project, a community service program for individuals afflicted with HIV/AIDS.
 The project started out as a series of potluck dinners, then extended to a food shelf, outreach, and case management services to educate HIV/AIDS patients about nutrition and healthcare.
 The Aliveness Project served as a model for similar programs across the United States.

 In 1987, Chalgren led a campaign for an LGBT non-discrimination ordinance in Mankato.
 The Mankato City Council voted down this ordinance.

 Chalgren contributed multiple poems and articles to The GLC Voice, Gaze, and Lavender Magazine.